nicko101/Enterprise-Architecture-Story/Solutions_Architecture/Migration-Cloud-Modernisation/Azure NVA (Palo Alto VM-Series)/README.md

 ### Forced Tunneling (Private Subnet)

 A route table (`nf-rt`) is associated **only** with the Private subnet.

+This route table implementation represents a classic Azure forced-tunneling design, ensuring that no workload in the Private subnet can bypass firewall inspection for outbound connectivity.

 | Destination | Next Hop Type | Next Hop |
 |------------|--------------|----------|